Please note that this text refers to German tax regulations.

 The partial income method can only be applied to profit distributions from the corporation to the private assets of shareholders if they hold at least a 25% stake in the company (see section 32d (2) 3a EStG).

 Alternatively, a participation of at least 1% is sufficient if the parties involved simultaneously "exert a significant entrepreneurial influence on [the] economic activity [of the corporation] through a professional activity [...]" (section 32d (2) 3b EStG).
 This is the case, for example, if the shareholder to whom the distribution is to be made is also a managing director.

 In a comparison at shareholder level, both arrangements lead to almost identical tax rates

 Comparing the models with an exemplary exit proceed of € 1.000, the application of the holding principle within a holding structure and the partial income method leads to an almost equal tax burden at shareholder level (see figure 3).

 The establishment of a holding structure offers founders the opportunity to use exit proceeds from share sales for reinvestment in a tax-effective manner.

 For founders who do not plan any further investments with the exit proceeds, the partial income method, which is less complex to implement, can be more advantageous.

 At Trustventure, we advise young companies on financial issues and offer CFO-As-A-Service.
 Our expertise in questions of corporate finance, planning and controlling creates transparency and security for you and your investors.
-Get in touch using our contact form or send us an email via email@example.com.
+Reach out to us via our contact form or write to us directly at firstname.lastname@example.org.